Radovan Tariška

-Radovan Tariska (born August 14, 1979) is a Slovak jazz saxophonist.
+Radovan Tariška (born 14 August 1979) is a Slovak jazz saxophonist.

 Biography

-Radovan Tariska was born in Levice, Slovakia on August 14, 1979.
+Radovan Tariška was born in Levice, Slovakia on 14 August 1979.
 He started to play music at the age of 5, after being encouraged by his grandfather, who played saxophone and clarinet.
-At the age of 12, Radovan started to study clarinet at Primary art school in Tlmace.
+At the age of 12, Tariška started to study clarinet at Primary art school in Tlmače.
 He is a 1998 graduate of Conservatory of Zilina, where he studied alto saxophone.
 As a member of The Slovak Young Swing Generation Big Band, he performed at Bratislava Jazz Days festival in 1997.

-Radovan has been a member of Gustav Brom Big Band since 2001.
+Tariška has been a member of Gustav Brom Big Band since 2001.
 In 2002 he was honoured with a prize The Jazzman of the Year by the Slovak Jazz Society for his outstanding instrumental performance.

-In 2006, Radovan recorded Elements, his first album as a bandleader, for the Music Centre label as a duo with a pianist Ondrej Krajnak.
-This album was nominated for a Slovak Music Award as the jazz album of the year.
+In 2006, Tariška recorded Elements, his first album as a bandleader, for the Music Centre label as a duo with a pianist Ondrej Krajnak.
+This album was nominated for the jazz and blues album of the year at the Aurel Awards for 2006.

 In 2005 he put together an international sextet with Ryan Carniaux (trumpet, US), Ondrej Stveracek (tenor saxophone, Czech Republic), Ondrej Krajnak (piano, Slovakia), Tomas Baros (double bass, Czech Republic), Marian Sevcik (drums, Slovakia).
-With his international sextet, he released his second album, Radovan Tariska Sextet, in 2009 on the Music Centre label.
+With his international sextet, he released his second album, Radovan Tariška Sextet, in 2009 on the Music Centre label.

-Radovan is well known for his latest project Folklore To Jazz.
-He created a unique combination of Slovak traditional folklore with American Jazz.
-Folklore To Jazz is a successful multicultural project, in which Radovan involved some of the most successful jazz musicians of today: Essiet Okon Essiet (bass), Benito Gonzalez(piano), David Hodek (drums).
-In 2013, the album Folklore to Jazz was nominated for Radiohead Award and Esprit Award as the best jazz album of the year.
+Tariška recorded the album Folklore To Jazz, alongside Essiet Okon (bass), Benito Gonzalez (piano), David Hodek (drums) and others.
+In 2013, the album was nominated for a Radiohead Award and an Esprit Award as the best jazz album of the year.

-In 2015, Radovan Tariska was nominated for the Crystal Wing Awards.
+In 2015, Tariška was nominated for the Crystal Wing Awards.